Skip to main content

 Part 1 of 2 - Create the policy and enable it in Report-only mode

-1. From Azure Home open the portal menu in the top left and select Microsoft Entra ID.
+1. In the Azure portal, open the portal menu in the upper left and select Microsoft Entra ID.

 2. Scroll down in the menu on the left and select Security.